How to get organized when you do not have much time to sew?

-We are all very busy with work, family life, ... nevertheless by deciding to get organized and especially organize your sewing projects, it is possible to succeed!
+We are all very busy with work, family life, ... however, by deciding to get organized and especially to organize your sewing projects, it is possible to succeed!

-In this article, I decided to share with you my tips and tricks gathered over the years, from sewing projects and mistakes... which have allowed me to save time.
+In this article, I decided to share with you my tips and tricks gathered over the years, from sewing projects and mistakes... that have helped me save time.
 Let’s go!

 The pre-project

 To save time in sewing, it is necessary to prepare your projects well.
-I explain.
+Let me explain.

 1. Define your priority projects

-And yes, if you spend your time on Instagram or Pinterest hesitating between 36 models, not knowing how to choose or constantly changing your mind between several options... well, you will never start any project!
-It’s true that Instagram and Pinterest are sources of inspiration but these two sites must not distract you from your goal!
+And yes, if you spend your time on Instagram or Pinterest hesitating between 36 models, not knowing what to choose or constantly changing your mind between several options... well, you will never start any project!
+It’s true that Instagram and Pinterest are sources of inspiration, but these two sites should not distract you from your goal!

 My advice

-- or create yourself a moodboard (it is an inspiration board where you will stick/pin the images that inspire you).
-It will help you channel your ideas, your favorite colors, your style but above all to coherently define the pieces of your future wardrobe.
+• or create a moodboard (it’s an inspiration board where you will paste/pin images that inspire you).
+It will help you channel your ideas, your favorite colors, your style, but above all to coherently define the pieces of your future wardrobe.

-- or define the pieces of your wardrobe (or those of your loved ones) that you really need.
-For example, you have seen 14 dress models, but what your closet lacks the most is pants... so focus on the pants models 😊 and choose the keywords well so as not to stray too far...
+• or define the pieces of your wardrobe (or those of your loved ones) that you really need.
+For example, you have seen 14 dress models, but what your closet lacks most are pants... so focus on pants models 😊 and choose your keywords carefully so you don’t stray too far...

-- either work by crush.
-It is a technique I often use and it is simple.
-I see a pattern that I like, I choose that one and I don’t look at the other models until I have finished my project.
+• either work by impulse.
+This is a technique I often use and it’s simple.
+I see a pattern I like, I choose that one and I don’t look at other models until I have finished my project.

-- Choose a project that is realistic with your current abilities (even if the lace sheath dress really tempts you...).
-Nothing is more discouraging than choosing a project that is too complicated that you will end up abandoning, perhaps wrongly thinking that sewing is not for you...
+• Choose a project that is realistic with your current skills (even if the lace sheath dress really tempts you...).
+Nothing is more discouraging than choosing a project that is too complicated and ending up abandoning it, perhaps wrongly thinking that sewing is not for you...

 Below you will find the Artesane masterclass led by Charlotte Joubert, which clearly explains the usefulness of a moodboard.